distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 A similar attack vector exists for KPI Futarchy through its *collateral asset*.
 A malicious stablecoin operator could credibly commit to devaluing the stablecoin collateral *if* their preferred proposal fails, thus artificially inflating the market's estimate of that proposal's benefit.

 ### Asset Futarchy Aligns Manipulation Cost with Value Increase; KPI Metric Manipulation is Often Cheaper
-➜ Manipulating Asset Futarchy outcomes to pass a proposal requires genuinely increasing expected asset value, aligning with goals, whereas manipulating KPI metrics is often cheaper and may not achieve true objectives.
+➜ Manipulating Asset Futarchy outcomes to pass a proposal requires genuinely increasing expected asset value, aligning with goals, whereas manipulating KPI metrics is often cheaper and less aligned with the Futarchy's true objectives.

 Consider manipulation of the *ground truth* or *resolution source*, not direct manipulation of the prediction market prices (which informed traders can counter).